MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/activity-counts-metrics-plugin.md

 Returns a table that has the total count values, distinct count values, distinct count of new values, and aggregated distinct count for each time window.

 The following table describes the output table schema.
-If *Dimensions* are provided, then for each dimension there's an additional column with the dimension column name and value in the output table.
+If *Dimensions* are provided, then for each dimension there's another column with the dimension column name and value in the output table.

 | Output column name | Type | Description |
 |---|---|---|